awslabs/kubeflow-manifests/content/en/docs/about/features.md

 * Deploy Kubeflow with integrations for **[Amazon S3](https://aws.amazon.com/s3/)** for an easy-to-use pipeline artifacts store.
 * Use Kubeflow with **[Amazon Elastic File System (EFS)](https://aws.amazon.com/efs/)** for a simple, scalabale, and serverless storage solution.
 * Leverage the **[Amazon FSx CSI driver](https://github.com/kubernetes-sigs/aws-fsx-csi-driver)** to manage Lustre file systems which are optimized for compute-intensive workloads, such as high-performance computing and machine learning. **[Amazon FSx for Lustre](https://aws.amazon.com/fsx/lustre/)** can scale to hundreds of GBps of throughput and millions of IOPS.

-To get started with Kubeflow on AWS, see [Install Kubeflow](https://www.kubeflow.org/docs/distributions/aws/deploy/install-kubeflow/).